We make hands-on learning a priority.

 The capstone of the Mechanical Engineering program is a unique two-semester sequence in design.
 Through the 530.403 and 530.404 Senior Design courses, students work in small teams on real projects sponsored by local industry, government, or non-profit organizations.

 One of the most distinctive features of Johns Hopkins is the access that all undergraduates have to the research laboratories of some of the leading researchers in the world.
 Current student work ranges from assisting our faculty with remotely piloted deep-sea robots, to the design of advanced medical equipment for minimally invasive surgery.

 Everything you need to know in one place.
-The “Top 12" page addresses items which are most often asked by our undergraduates.
+The “Info for Undergraduate Students" page addresses items which are most often asked by our undergraduates.